antmicro/protoplaster/README.md

   --list-groups         List possible groups to execute -o OUTPUT, --output OUTPUT
-                        A junit-xml style report of the tests results -csvo CSV_OUTPUT, --csv-output CSV_OUTPUT
-                        A csv report of the tests results -csvc CSV_COLUMNS, --csv-columns CSV_COLUMNS
+                        A junit-xml style report of the tests results --csv CSV             Generate a CSV report of the tests results --csv-columns CSV_COLUMNS
-                        Specifies comma separated columns to be included in csv --generate-docs       Generate documentation
+                        Comma-separated list of columns to be included in generated CSV --generate-docs       Generate documentation
   -c CUSTOM_TESTS, --custom-tests CUSTOM_TESTS
                         Path to the custom tests sources